 There are three main styles of writing.
 The block (kaisho) style is the most basic form and the easiest to write, so beginners usually learn this style first.
 Upon mastering this style, practitioners then usually move up to practice the semi cursive (gyosho) style, before finally moving on to the cursive (sosho) style.
 Becoming skilled at the sosho style typically takes a lot of practice.

 There are a few places where tourists can take calligraphy lessons for beginners in English, including some temples and culture centers.
 Although available nationwide, they are more easily found in tourist hotspots and historic districts, including in Kyoto and Tokyo.
-Local tourist information desks and travel activity websites are good places to search for such activities.
+Local tourist information desks and travel activity websites, such as Voyagin, are good places to search for such activities.

 A typical calligraphy experience consists of learning about the craft's history before being guided through the techniques involved.
 Participants then get the chance to practice writing particular sets of kanji under the purview of the instructor.
 At the end, participants are usually able to have some of their work packed in a protective manner so as to take home with them.
 Lessons typically take 1-2 hours and cost between 2000 and 5000 yen per person.
 Advance reservations are often required.

 - Shitajiki: Soft mat.
 It provides a comfortable, soft surface for writing.

 - Bunchin: Metal stick to weight down the paper during writing.